LQXshane/500c1face/README.md

 Store program and website on Amazon AWS
 Interconnect program with Amazon Product advertising API

-AWS/ -- Amazon Wes Service files
+The following files are used to maintian all subject related documents AWS/ -- Amazon Wes Service

-Datebase -- SQLite files
+Datebase -- MySQL

-Python code -- Python coed used in the project
+Python code -- Python coed
 Webdesign -- all file related to dynamic website design

 To be continued